England lockdown: Boris Johnson announces new coronavirus measures | DW | 31.10.2020

 Read more: COVID-19 antibody response drops in UK study

+Johnson had hoped a set of regional restrictions introduced earlier in October would be enough to push numbers down.

+But government scientific advisers predict that on the outbreak's current trajectory, demand for hospital beds will exceed capacity by the first week of December, even if temporary NHS Nightingale hospitals set up during the first peak of the virus are reopened.

-The dramatic shift in strategy comes as Britain surpassed one million coronavirus cases during the global pandemic, after announcing nearly 22,000 new infections.
+The dramatic shift in strategy comes as Britain surpassed one million coronavirus cases during the global pandemic, after announcing nearly 22,000 new infections on Saturday.

 Details of the lockdown were leaked to British media and Johnson's news conference was delayed several times as the announcement reportedly wasn't expected to be made until Monday.